SorinoSSK/CPP-Notes/README.md

 ```

 ## Scope Resolution Operator (::)
-This operator is similar to "." operator in other programming languages but in C++, it is used to access namespace, class or struct.
+This operator is similar to "." operator in other programming languages but in C++, it is used to access "namespace, class, or struct".
 1) Accessing global variable.
 ```
 int x = 10;